[Note: This post was originally published in April 2025 and last updated in September 2025]

 A few key facts

-2. Webflow takes a 20% commission on all template sales
+1. Webflow takes a 20% commission on all template sales

 This means if you sell a $79 template, you’ll receive $63.20 after the commission.
 Keep this in mind when you’re calculating pricing and potential earnings.
+In the Webflow Conference 2025, Webflow announced that, going forward, it will be reducing its commission to 5% which means you'll get to keep 95% of the sale price.
+However, this has not been put into effect yet.

-3. You don’t control your template pricing
+2. You have limited control over your template pricing

-4. Creating templates for Webflow is NOT FREE!
+3. Creating templates for Webflow is NOT FREE!

-To publish more than 2 templates, you’ll need to upgrade to a paid Workspace plan, (starting at $16/mo as of April 2025) which is something to budget for if you’re planning to go all-in on template creation.
+This one caught me off guard because no one seems to talk about it.
+Webflow lets you host templates for review on their .webflow.io subdomains but you can only publish 2 active staging sites at a time under a free Workspace.
+To publish more than 2 templates, you’ll need to upgrade to a paid Workspace plan, (starting at $16/mo as of September 2025) which is something to budget for if you’re planning to go all-in on template creation.

 That said, Webflow has shared with creators that this is something they’re working on, and that they don’t want this limit to be a blocker for template submissions but as of now, no action has been taken, so the limit still stands.